 Any notice to Claimants required in the Plan will be considered properly given if written notice is deposited in the United States mail or with a private carrier.
 Notices to a Participant will be addressed to the last known address appearing in the Claims Administrator's records.
 If the Claims Administrator receives a United States Postal Service change of address (COA) form for a Participant, the Claims Administrator will update their records accordingly.
 Additionally, the Claims Administrator may forward notice for a Participant to the Plan Sponsor if they become aware that the Claims Administrator doesn't have a valid mailing address for the Participant.
-Any notice to the Claims Administrator's Customer Service address.
-However, notice to the Claims Administrator will not be considered to have been given to and received by the Claims Administrator until physically received.
+Any notice to the Claims Administrator required in the Agreement may be mailed to the Claims Administrator will not be considered to have been given to and received by the Claims Administrator until physically received.